Mizo-Inc/Texture/README.md

 # Texture
-allows compatibility with swift package manager
+Takes the library Texture from https://github.com/texturegroup/texture/ and allows compatibility with swift package manager.